-Every business relies on financial data.
+Every business relies on financial data to analyze their performance and make critical decisions.
 Someone has to build the bookkeeping system, monitor it for accuracy, and interpret the results.
 These processes are called "Accounting."

 The accounting process is much less mechanical than that of bookkeeping.
 It is more subjective in nature.
 It begins with implementing a system that will benefit the business by capturing the financial information in a useful manner.
 Once set up, the system must be monitored and adjusted to ensure accuracy and transparency.
 And finally, on a monthly basis usually, the financial statements will be prepared and presented to the business management in such a way that decisions can be made.